-This course examines the theoretic and practical foundations of the family systems approach to marital and family therapy.
+This course examines the theoretic and practical foundations of the family systems approach to marital and family counseling.
 The major theorists, theories, models, and practices are examined.
-The primary focus is upon the theories, principles, and language which support the numerous marriage and family therapy models.
+The primary focus is upon the theories, principles, and language which support the numerous marriage and family counseling models.
 The courses COUN6301 COUN6302, COUN6303 and COUN6351 OR COUN6350 are prerequisites for all other counseling courses.

-COUN6354 Cognitive-Behavioral Therapy: Individual, Marriage and Family (3 hours) Faculty
+COUN6354 Cognitive-Behavioral Counseling for Individuals, Marriage and Family (3 hours)

-COUN6355 Brief Approaches to Individual, Marriage and Family Therapy (3 hours) Faculty
+COUN6355 Brief Approaches to Individual, Marriage and Family Counseling (3 hours)

-This course is designed to provide students with an overview of brief approaches to marriage and family therapy.
+This course is designed to provide students with an overview of brief approaches to individual, marriage, and family counseling.
 Special attention is given to solution-focused and selected depth-oriented models and their practical application in the ministry setting.
 Students should come prepared to spend extensive time participating in live supervision using each of these selected models.
-Non-counseling majors must have taken a prerequisite course, COUN5202 Counseling in Ministry, before taking this course.
+Non-counseling majors must have taken a prerequisite course, COUN5300 Counseling in Ministry, before taking this course.

 This course is designed as a comprehensive overview of mental and behavioral disorders and problems affecting children and adolescents.
 Students will acquire knowledge of the DSM-5 classification system as it pertains to various childhood disorders.
 Emphasis is placed on diagnostic techniques, etiology, and the primary treatment strategies for the disorders and problems studied.
 The course is designed to help students develop effectively as practitioners working with children, adolescents, and their families.
 This course is taught from a systemic perspective.

-Students study a variety of leading contemporary theories of marriage and pre-marriage therapy from a systematic approach.
+Students study a variety of leading contemporary theories of marriage and pre-marriage counseling from a systematic approach.
 Concurrent emphasis is placed on mastery of the techniques used within each of those theories.
-Students will develop a personal model of marriage and pre-marriage therapy including assessment, treatment planning, interventions, and follow-up.
-Non-counseling majors must have taken a prerequisite course, COUN5202 Counseling in Ministry, before taking this course.
+Students will develop a personal model of marriage and pre-marriage counseling including assessment, treatment planning, interventions, and follow-up.
+Non-counseling majors must have taken a prerequisite course, COUN5300 Counseling in Ministry, before taking this course.

 In this course students will explore the historical, theoretical and practical aspects of the clinical mental health counseling field.
 It will explore current trends, professional and ethical issues and other relevant matters for clinical mental health counseling.
 Furthermore, it will examine the role of the Christian who has been called to work in such settings.

 This course will provide a basic understanding of research methods and program evaluation.
 The course covers both research design and statistical procedures.
 Topics covered include the program evaluation in counseling, the scientific method, experimental and correlational research, sampling methods, hypothesis development, introduction to descriptive and inferential statistics, and the choice of appropriate statistical analyses for testing specific hypotheses.
 Students will gain the fundamentals of statistics as they analyze counseling and counseling program data, with the emphasis on review and interpretation of research literature (particularly in the areas of community mental health counseling and marriage and family counseling), experience the role of computers in statistical analysis, and discover the relationships among measurement, design, and statistics.
 At the conclusion of the course, each student will have selected a research topic, and will have begun to develop a research proposal including hypotheses, sampling, and methodology.
-This course must be taken before, or concurrently with, the course, COUN6380 Clinical Practicum.
+This course should be taken concurrently with COUN6390 Clinical Internship 1 or COUN6391 Clinical Internship 2.

 This course will examine the context of psychological testing, technical and methodological principles, test of general intellectual level, tests of separate abilities, personality tests, behavioral assessments, and ethical principles of psychological assessment.
 An additional fee of approximately $35 is required to cover appraisal materials.